Pedal Assist

 Torque Sensors

-The Prodigy & LMT'D use torque sensors.
+The Prodigy, Prodigy V2 & LMT'D use torque sensors.

 Throttle